What We Do

 Morelife offer tailored support to increase physical activity in inactive adults, which can improve general well-being and enhance quality of life.

 Morelife provides services that meet the needs of those who are the most inactive and gain the greatest clinical benefit from physical activity.
 This is achieved through an integrated, stepped and supported approach to increasing physical activity and sustaining this behaviour in the longer term.

-MoreLife also offer a wide range of free Health Walks for all levels of ability and different groups to ensure there are suitable and convenient group walks for everyone.
+Morelife also offers a wide range of free Health Walks for all levels of ability and different groups to ensure there are suitable and convenient group walks for everyone.

-An insufficient proportion of the population meet the recommended levels of Physical Activty; in England an average of 56% of adults are physically active.
-There is a direct relationship between the amount of Physical Activity and the associated health benefits; furthermore the most significant gains can be made by those who are least active.
-Currently a quarter of the population are not active for more than 30 minutes per week.
+An insufficient proportion of the population meets the recommended levels of Physical Activity; in England, an average of 56% of adults are physically active.
+There is a direct relationship between the amount of Physical Activity and the associated health benefits; furthermore, the most significant gains can be made by those who are least active.
+Currently, a quarter of the population is not active for more than 30 minutes per week.